Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Experimental Evaluation

 \subsection{Evaluation Protocol}

-\paragraph{Baselines} We compare our holistic pipeline against the two-stage pipeline, which incorporates state-of-the-art techniques.
-Specifically, for this two-stage approach, we use AC3D~\citep{bahmani2024ac3d} for single-image controllable video generation and Mosca~\citep{lei2024mosca} for dynamic Gaussian reconstruction.
-For comprehensive evaluation of camera controllability, we generated \textbf{160 evaluation samples} by applying five distinct camera trajectories (spiral, forward, backward, upward, and downward) to 32 unique text-captioned scenes.
+\paragraph{Baselines} We benchmark our single-stage pipeline against two-stage approaches that combine state-of-the-art techniques.
+Specifically, we employ AC3D~\citep{bahmani2024ac3d} for single-image controllable video generation, followed by Mosca~\citep{lei2024mosca} for dynamic 3D Gaussian reconstruction.
+For a comprehensive evaluation of camera controllability, we created an evaluation set of \textbf{160 samples} by applying five distinct camera trajectories (spiral, forward, backward, upward, and downward) to 32 unique text-captioned scenes.
+We also compare against recent feed-forward 4D generation methods where possible, though many are not open-sourced or have different input requirements, precluding a direct, fair comparison on our benchmark.

-\paragraph{Metrics} Our evaluation encompasses both prompt-scene consistency and aesthetic quality through: CLIP similarity score ~\citep{radford2021learning}, Aesthetic score (CLIP-Aesthetic)~\citep{aesthetic_predictor}, VLM-based visual scorer Q-Align (QA-Quality)~\citep{wu2023qalign}, and video quality metrics: FVD~\citep{unterthiner2019fvd} and KVD~\citep{unterthiner2018towards}.
-For geometric integrity assessment, we employ the MASt3R~\citep{mast3r_arxiv24} algorithm for local correspondence matching between input views and generated novel views and provide metrics through: Average matching correspondences, subject consistency score, and background consistency score~\citep{zheng2025vbench2}.
-More details are provided in Appendix~\ref{sec:metric}.
+\paragraph{Metrics} Our evaluation assesses both prompt-scene consistency and aesthetic quality using several established metrics: CLIP similarity score~\citep{radford2021learning}, CLIP-Aesthetic score~\citep{aesthetic_predictor}, and the VLM-based visual scorer Q-Align (QA-Quality)~\citep{wu2023qalign}.
+Video quality is measured using Fréchet Video Distance (FVD)~\citep{unterthiner2019fvd} and Kernel Video Distance (KVD)~\citep{unterthiner2018towards}.
+To evaluate geometric integrity, we use MASt3R~\citep{mast3r_arxiv24} for local correspondence matching between input and generated novel views, reporting the average number of matches, as well as subject and background consistency scores~\citep{zheng2025vbench2}.